WebPurple/learn/CONTRIBUTING.md

 [linkTitle](https://...)
 ```

-It renders into simple tag `<a>` and disable static navigation (page reloads when you follow that link)
+It is rendered as simple tag `<a>` and disable static navigation (page reloads when you follow that link)

 Use the following construct instead: